 Super-foods can help to manage the impact of stress on the body.
 Some foods act as stimulants while others act have a calming influence.
 Blueberries, kale, beef, turkey, oily fish, hemp seed oil, almonds and pumpkin seeds are all beneficial foods that may help to reduce anxiety.

 Herbal self-selection goes even further than super-foods.
 Our animals can self-medicate from the healing properties of plants, guided by how they taste and smell, however they rarely have access to the medicinal compounds found in leaves, flowers, berries and roots that they need to get back in balance.
-Find out more about Herbal self-selection for animals where your dog can get access to the nutrients they need to feel less anxious.
+Find out more about Herbal self-medication for animals where your dog can get access to the nutrients they need to feel less anxious.